githubxixiwa/gifmaker-ios/README.md

   - Low: 240x240px at 16 fps
   - Default: 480x480px at 16 fps
   - High: 960x960px at 16 fps
+- Filters
+  - 6 basic filters that can be applied on animation
+    - Sepia
+    - Blackwhite
+    - Vintage
+    - Fade
+    - Chrome
+    - Transfer
 - Sharing options:
   - iMessage
   - Facebook Messenger